AdobeDocs/commerce-knowledge-base.en/help/how-to/general/create-database-dump-on-cloud.md

 ---
-description: This article discusses the possible (and recommended) ways to create a database (DB) dump on Adobe Commerce on cloud infrastructure.
+title: Create database dump on Adobe Commerce on cloud infrastructure
 labels: Magento Commerce Cloud,MySQL,Pro,Starter,database,ece-tools,how to,production,Adobe Commerce,cloud infrastructure
-title: Create database dump on Adobe Commerce on cloud infrastructure
 ---

-# Create database dump on Adobe Commerce on cloud infrastructure

 This article discusses the possible (and recommended) ways to create a database (DB) dump on Adobe Commerce on cloud infrastructure.